behzade/go-template/README.md

 	return i, err
 }
 ```
-Keep in mind that this package needs to be regenerated after making changes to schema/query using ``make update_entity``.
+Keep in mind that this package needs to be regenerated after making changes to schema/query using ``make sync_entity``.
 ### Controller
 ``echo`` is the router of choice for this project.
 Define new routes in the ``controller/router.go``.
 Refer to [echo](https://echo.labstack.com) docs for more info.
 ### Service